rust-lang/book/src/ch10-02-traits.md

 ## Traits: Defining Shared Behavior

-A *trait* tells the Rust compiler about functionality a particular type has and can share with other types.
+A *trait* defines functionality a particular type has and can share with other types.
 We can use traits to define shared behavior in an abstract way.
-We can use trait bounds to specify that a generic type can be any type that has certain behavior.
+We can use *trait bounds* to specify that a generic type can be any type that has certain behavior.

 > Note: Traits are similar to a feature often called *interfaces* in other
 > languages, although with some differences.